dacurry-tns/deploying-apereo-cas/pages/building/samlclient/adding-mfa-to-saml-auth.md

 ---
 title: Adding MFA to SAML authentication
-last_updated: October 27, 2017
+last_updated: July 31, 2018
 sidebar: main_sidebar
 permalink: building_samlclient_adding-mfa-to-saml-auth.html
 summary:
 ---

-Adding a multifactor authentication flow to a SAML-authenticated service is as easy as editing the service registry definition to add the `multifactorPolicy` directive.
-For example, the service registry definition file created in this chapter would look like this with Duo multifactor authentication added:
+Adding a multi-factor authentication flow to a SAML-authenticated service is as easy as editing the service registry definition to add the `multifactorPolicy` directive.
+For example, the service registry definition file created in this chapter would look like this with Duo multi-factor authentication added:

 ```json
 {